edwinksl/ZotPlus.github.io/better-bibtex/export.md

   * **bibtex**, this is the actual value that will be written out.
 LaTeX escaping has already be applied to this.
 * `this.has` is an object that allows you to look up fields by name.
 If a field occurs multiple times, it will be the last one.
+* `this.add` adds a new field.
+If you give it a `value`, it will be escaped; if you give it a `bibtex`, it will simply trust you and use that.
 * `Translator.BetterBibTeX` tells you in what translator you're running.
 Either this, or `Translator.BetterBibLaTeX`, will be `true`.